Four species that call Aruba home

 1. Light Pollution

 As for local threats, the most significant one is light pollution.
-Artificial lighting obstructs nesting females while coming ashore, and disorients hatchlings, luring them inland instead of heading to the ocean, which is often fatal.
+Artificial lighting can deter females while coming ashore and cause their return to the sea without nesting.
+Hatchlings are disoriented by artificial light.
+They are lured inland instead of heading for the ocean, often with fatal consequences.

 2. Loss of nesting habitat

 Another significant threat is the loss of nesting habitat due to coastal development.
-In this image you can see the beach chairs of St. Regis Hotel taking the habitat of where turtles can lay their nest.
+In this image you can see the beach chairs of a new hotel on the Palm Beach strip occupying the habitat of where turtles can lay their nests.

 3. Boat strikes